blabla1337/skf-flask/skf/markdown/knowledge_base/12-knowledge_base--SSI_injections--.md

 or client-side languages.

 This feature is incarnated by the Server-Side Includes (SSI).
-In SSI injection testing, we test if it is possible to inject into the application data that will be interpreted by SSI mechanisms.
+The attacker will try to inject code into the application that will be interpreted by SSI mechanisms.
 A successful exploitation of this vulnerability allows an attacker to inject code into HTML pages or even perform remote code execution.